How to Become a Licensed Real Estate Agent in Florida

 Pearson Vue administers the real estate exam in Florida—review Pearson Vue’s Candidate Information Booklet to understand ID and test-taking requirements.
 The test costs $36.75 and is three and ½ hours long.
 You can take the test in person or online.

-Your pre-licensing coursework will prepare you (in part) to take the real estate license exam.
+Your pre-licensing coursework will prepare you (in part) to take the Florida real estate license exam.
 However, most people spend time studying for the test.

 Some real estate schools include test prep materials with pre-licensing packages.
 Otherwise, you may have to buy exam prep materials with practice exams to ensure you are prepared for your test.

-Step 5: Complete your post-licensing course.
+For First-Time License Renewal: Complete your Florida post-licensing course.

 This initial renewal must be completed, or you will lose your license.
 Subsequent renewals will still require that you take continuing education classes.